probmods/probmods2/chapters/14-bayesian-data-analysis.md

 ## Scientist's models of people

-The above models make different predictions about what people will due in such situations.
+The above models make different predictions about what people will do in such situations.
 We can create these situations in a laboratory, and record our participants' responses.
 But, how are we to decide which model is better?
 Another way of putting this is: How are we supposed to update our beliefs about these models in light of the experimental data we've observed?

-The question is of the exact same form of the questions we deal with in probabilistic models of cognition.
+You'll notice this question directly parallels those we've been dealing with in probabilistic models of cognition.
 Now instead of asking "what inference should be people draw?", we are asking "what inferences should *we* draw?".
 Instead of thinking about people's prior beliefs, we must consider our own.